Part II, mock international T20 draft: Dhoni goes to NZ, de Villiers bolsters WI, Chahal unpicked

 Pakistan

-(By the folks at changeoflive.com.
+(By the folks at changeofpacelive.com.
 Twitter: @ChangeofPace414)

 It’s the age old Pakistani problem, who’s going to get the runs?
 That’s what we set out to solve with our six draft picks, early sights set on a wicketkeeper batsman.
 With Babar in the lineup, the best available fit was Banton – some Somerset synergy, there too.